kubernetes-sigs/kube-scheduler-simulator/simulator/docs/env-variables.md

 configuration.
 Or, if you use web UI, you can change the configuration from the web UI as well.

-`ExternalImportEnabled`: This variable indicates whether the simulator will import resources from an existing cluster or not.
+`EXTERNAL_IMPORT_ENABLED`: This variable indicates whether the simulator will import resources from an existing cluster or not.
 Note, this is still a beta feature.